DanHodges/TheologicalDictionary/eustathius-of-antioch.md

 # Eustathius Of Antioch
-Definition of Eustathius Of Antioch coming soon.
+The definition of Eustathius Of Antioch is coming soon!